California town launches ‘Goat Fund Me’ to prevent wildfires

 - Rookie cop in Northern California 'ambushed' at crash scene VIEW

-Vice Mayor Reinette Senum told the Los Angeles Times the town’s 450 acres of greenbelt makes it especially vulnerable to fires.
-She says “if we don’t help ourselves, no one else is going to step up.”
+“Why not do something — and as soon as we can?”
+Vice Mayor Reinette Senum told the Los Angeles Times .
+“If we’re not proactive, if we don’t help ourselves, no one else is going to step up.”

+The foothill community is about 47 miles southeast of Paradise, which was decimated by a fast-moving wildfire in November that killed 86 people and destroyed about 14,000 homes.

+City officials said booking a herd costs between $500 to $1,500 an acre.
+Some 200 goats can munch on an acre of overgrown brush daily.